oplS16projects/FP1/README.md

 # Final Project Assignment 1: Exploration (FP1)
 DUE Friday, March 11, 2016

-#Part 1: Get github
-If you don't have a github account, go get one. https://github.com/ This whole assignment will be done and submitted via github, and you're already here!

 #Part 2: Try a Library
 In this exercise, you will play with at least one library provided by the Racket developers.
 You will have the opportunity to explore another library later.